 The edges or corners of the front row of coals MUST NOT be allowed to enter the flame slots in the matrix.
 If in doubt, pull them forward as far as possible.
-Pay special attention to finally adjust the coals with the fire lit on the HIGH setting in order to ensure that no flames play onto the firebox sides.
-This will reduce the possiblity of heat discolouration.
+Pay special attention to finally adjust the coals in order to ensure that no flames play onto the firebox sides.
+This will reduce the possibility of heat discolouration.